ronxjansen/ferry/README.md

 - SSH access to remote servers
 - a Ubuntu LTS VPS with SSH access to it

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a PR.

 ## Motivation

-Kamal and Sidekick are two major inspirations for writing this tool.
+[Kamal](https://github.com/basecamp/kamal) and [Sidekick](https://github.com/MightyMoud/sidekick) are two major inspirations for writing this tool.
 Kamal is a great solution, but Ruby based.
 I am not in the mood to learn Ruby to be able to create custom deployments.
 Sidekick is the Golang based Kamal alternative, yet very early stage.
-I've considered to write a few PR's, but considering the scope of changes I wanted to bring, I decided a tool from scratch.
+I've considered to write a few PR's, but considering the scope of the changes I wanted to bring, I decided to built it from scratch.

 ## Roadmap